Note: This post was originally published in November 2018 but has since been updated with new information.

 I’m a sucker for small town Main Streets.
-During my first afternoon in Abilene I spent some time wandering its small downtown and popping into local shops.
-I was surprised to find so many teeming antique shops, and spent awhile getting lost in Buckeye Antiques.
+During my visits to Abilene, I always spend some time wandering its small downtown and popping into local shops.
+I was surprised to find so many teeming antique shops, and spent awhile getting lost in the Abilene Downtown Antique Mall.
 I tried to restrain myself from buying all sorts of yarn in The Shivering Sheep, and browsed the aisles in Rivendell Bookstore.

 Say Hi to Ginger & Gary

-My boyfriend likes to joke that any day I get to meet a new dog is a good day.
-He’s certainly not wrong.
-Which is why my second day in Abilene was a doubly good day.
+Any day that I get to meet a new dog is a good day.
 During my visit to the Greyhound Hall of Fame I was lucky enough to meet the museum’s two live-in residents, Ginger and Gary.
 Both retired racing greyhounds, Ginger and Gary are adorable stewards of the museum and its collections.

 Greyhound Hall of Fame, 407 S. Buckeye Avenue in Abilene, Kansas